 Common network topologies

-In a standard network with one eero and eero Beacons, most users will have their gateway eero connected to their modem, and then their eero Beacons connected wirelessly.
+In a standard network with one eero and eero Beacons or eero 6 Extenders, users will have their gateway* eero connected to their modem, and then their eero Beacons or eero 6 Extenders connected wirelessly.
 Additional eeros can also be added wirelessly.

 If your home allows you to wire some or all additional eeros, you can take advantage of doing so by connecting their eeros via Ethernet. eero Beacons cannot be wired to the network.
 Networks can also feature a mix of wired and wireless nodes.